A. J. Verel: Mixed Martial Arts

 As a pioneer of MMA, Verel coached and trained fighters including Kevin Rosier and Harold Howard for the "Ultimate Fighting Championship" I-VII, the "International Fighting Championships", "King Of The Cage", and Combat Zone as well as being an alternate fighter himself.

 Media

 Stage

 In 1993 Verel was featured in two EQUITY professional stage productions, Anything Goes, with Tony Award Winning Actress Debbie Shapiro-Gravitte and Tony nominated Actor Ray DeMattis and also the production Damn Yankees with Brian Sutherland.

 Television

-In 2000 returned to the Original Toughman Contest as the chief official and resident referee for the hit television reality show that ran on FOX's FX network from 2000-2004 that featured Eric "Butterbean" Esch along with commentators Matt Vasgersian and NFL Hall of Famer Lawrence Taylor.
+In 2000 returned to the Original Toughman Contest as the chief official and resident referee for the hit television reality show that ran on FOX's FX network from 2000 to 2004 that featured Eric "Butterbean" Esch along with commentators Matt Vasgersian and NFL Hall of Famer Lawrence Taylor.
 This role highlighted his expertise in combative sports, which he further demonstrated by officiating over 2,500 boxing matches and numerous MMA events across various states and countries.
 Verel has served as a boxing analyst for Fox Sports, CNN, PPV, CTV, SportsBlast TV and Sunshine Sports.